-GOP plans to upend Biden win for Trump rips party apart
+Republicans condemn GOP ‘scheme’ to undo election for Trump

 Cruz’s coalition of 11 Republican senators vows to reject the Electoral College tallies unless Congress launches a commission to immediately conduct an audit of the election results.
 They are zeroing in on the states where Trump has raised unfounded claims of voter fraud.
 Congress is unlikely to agree to their demand.

 The group formed with Cruz, which presented no new evidence of election problems, includes Sens.
 Ron Johnson of Wisconsin, James Lankford of Oklahoma, Steve Daines of Montana, John Kennedy of Louisiana, Marsha Blackburn of Tennessee and Mike Braun of Indiana.
-Also part of the effort are some of the new senators: Cynthia Lummis of Wyoming, Roger Marshall of Kansas, Bill Hagerty of Tennessee and Tommy Tuberville of Alabama.
+New senators in the group are Cynthia Lummis of Wyoming, Roger Marshall of Kansas, Bill Hagerty of Tennessee and Tommy Tuberville of Alabama.

 The convening of the joint session to count the Electoral College votes has faced objections before.
 In 2017, several House Democrats challenged Trump’s win but Biden, who presided at the time as the vice president, swiftly dismissed them to assert Trump’s victory.
 Rarely have the protests approached this level of intensity.